OTTAA-Project/ottaa_project_flutter/CONTRIBUTING.md

 3) Types other than *fix:*: and *feat:*: are allowed, for example *build:*, *chore:*, *ci:*, *docs:*, *style:*, *refactor:*, *perf:*, *test:*.
 4) Footer BREAKING CHANGE or *!* after type/scope: introduces a breaking API change (correlating with MAJOR in Semantic Versioning).
 5) A BREAKING CHANGE can be part of commits of any type.
-6) Footers other than *BREAKING CHANGE* may be provided and follow a convention similar to [git trailer format](https://git-scm.com/docs/git-interpret-trailers).
+6) Footers other than *BREAKING CHANGE* may be provided and follow a convention similar to the [git trailer format](https://git-scm.com/docs/git-interpret-trailers).

 ##### Examples